This post is going to cover 10 of the best blended learning tools and techniques your organization can implement today.

 Since repetition has been shown to work well in memory retention, it is great to incorporate during training.
 Interactive poster apps are one of the blended learning tools that can solidify key messages for takeaway.

-Basically, participants scan a QR code of a poster or a brochure for example.
+Basically, participants scan a QR code on a poster or brochure that is generated using a QR code generator.
 Then, they are granted access to more information on the training subject matter.
 Once they memorize this material, participants are then tested through quizzes on what they have learned.
 It’s a fun way to memorize key information through gamification.

 3. Digital badges